Rollover vs. roll over

-When you need a noun meaning (1) the act or process of rolling over, (2) an accident in which a motor vehicle overturns, or (3) the instance of rolling over funds, use the one-word rollover.
-The word works as an adjective in phrases like rollover funds and rollover accident.
+When you need a noun referring to (1) the act or process of rolling over, (2) an accident in which a motor vehicle overturns, or (3) the instance of rolling over funds, use the one-word rollover.
+The word also works as an adjective in phrases like rollover funds and rollover accident.
 It is never a verb.
 For all verb senses, use the two-word phrasal verb roll over.
-So, for instance, one might roll over his or her rollover funds.
+For instance, one might roll over his or her rollover funds.

-Because rollover is an accepted an adjective, there is technically no use for the hyphenated roll-over.
+Because rollover is an adjective, there is no use for the hyphenated roll-over.
 Yet the hyphenated form is often used, especially in British publications, in place of the one-word form.

 Examples